BabakJahani80/BabakJahani80/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2022 Goals: Learn more about web3 - reactnative - nextjs - backEnd
+- 🥅 2022 Goals: Learn more about web3 - reactnative - nextjs - backEnd - Vuejs
 - ⚡ Fun fact: I love to draw and play guitar / cello
  <br/>